MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 val <T> T.exhaustive : T
     get() = this
 ```
-3. Using inside when block as "expression" (returns) helps IDE to generate all the possible cases using "add remaining branches"
+3. sealed class with `when` block "expression" (returns) helps IDE to generate all the possible cases using "add remaining branches"
 ```kotlin
 fun main(args: Array<String>) {